 - Handshake = Exchange of Diffie-Hellman keys with RSA Certificates (2048 or 3072 or 4096bit) or exchange of Diffie-Hellman keys with ECDSA encryption (Elliptic Curve Digital Signature Algorithm).
-The recommended curve is secp256k1 (256bit key).
+The recommended curve is ECC-256k1 (256bit key).
 PIA also offers ECC-256r1 and ECC-ECC-521.
 Its OpenVPN has a good level of encryption, particularly when it comes to Handshake.
 Their handshake key length is up to 4096-bits (2048-bit keys are considered safe enough!).

 We were delighted with the clear instructions for the three step connection process for OpenVPN.
 And the choice to be able to take or leave the encryption level or hash code function.
 VPNs that offer all this information are few and far between.
 Normally they settle for a 2048bit level of encryption for OpenVPN and that is it.These are the Default Recommended Protection for Private Internet Access: AES-128 / SHA1 / RSA-2048.
 Of course we tried this configuration to check and it worked perfectly.

 In the end the only point on which we would question the site is for Handshake which serves as a mutual identification using a key.
 Some doubts have been raised recently around the security of ECC (Elliptic Curve Encryption).
 ECC offers a fast and perhaps too greedy encryption with keys.
 It is in direct competition with the great RSA but offers smaller keys with “lighter” calculations compared to its competitor.